lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 - A person’s sin has not violated temple covenants.
 - A person has significant mitigating circumstances.

+32.8.1

+### Personal Counseling

 The following guidelines apply when a bishop or stake president is counseling a member to help him or her repent.

 - Ask for only enough information to determine (1) the member’s attitude toward the sinful behavior and (2) the nature, frequency, and duration of the behavior.
 Do not ask for details beyond what is necessary to understand the situation.
 Do not ask questions that arise from personal curiosity.
 - Ask how the conduct has affected others.
 - Focus on positive conditions that deepen the member’s conversion and commitment to the Lord.
 Encourage the member to take specific actions to bring about the change of behavior and change of heart to repent.
 Invite him or her to draw close to the Savior, seeking His strength and to feel of His redeeming love.
 - Encourage uplifting activities such as praying, studying the scriptures, and attending Church meetings.
 Teach that family history and temple work can reduce the influence of the adversary.
 Encourage serving others and sharing the gospel.

+Uplifting Activities to Help with Repenting and Building Spiritual Fortifications

 - Prayer
 - Scripture study